autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 To maintain sufficient pose estimation performance for safe operation, the following metrics are considered:

 - Safety
-  - The percentage of distance which the pose estimation satisfies the required accuracy per the overall distances defined in ODD
+  - The distance travelled within the ODD where pose estimation met the required accuracy, divided by the overall distance travelled within the ODD, as a percentage.
   - The anomaly detection rate for situations where the localization module cannot estimate pose within the ODD
   - The accuracy of detecting when the vehicle goes outside of the ODD, as a percentage.
 - Computational load